 He has been of immense help to me personally in figuring out a lot of things in my life.
 I bought all of his courses on Udemy, practically the best $300ish I have ever spent in my life.

 Now, he does not have much video content on his video courses, however, he has a ton of thinking work involved, which is very important.

 Purple Cow is all about finding your idea which is different than anyone else and then pursuing it and trying to make it a reality.

 Linchpin, is about becoming indispensable in whatever we do in our lives.
 If we become an indispensable worker, an indespensible boss, an entrepreneur, we can bring the change in the world without the necessary repercussions that come along with going in the opposite direction in life.

 Ryan is one of my favorite people.
 Not just because he used to handle marketing for American Apparel, but also because of his work with practical philosophy and integrating stoicism into lives of others.
 I have been following Ryan for some time now, and his reading recommendations are amazing too.
 Make sure to check him out.

 This book, is again not something you sit and read.
 Small 200ish word daily readings for every day of the year.
 Every morning before I leave house, I give a quick read and take a couple minutes to think about the meditation for that day.
 Ryan simply has found a way to introduce philosophy into our daily lives.
 These daily meditations have started to make a huge difference in my mindset, and my life.

 A must buy.

 This is one of my favorite fiction books ever.
 It explores the story of the Indian God, Shiva.
-Though, fictionized, it still plays over the regular traits of this very God.
-The story and the details are simple amazing and transport you into those times immediately.
+Though, fictionalized, it still plays over the regular traits of this very God.
+The story and the details are simply amazing and transport you into those times immediately.
 A great book to take off your mind from the daily struggle with the logical brain.